Levian17/Depression-Predicter/README.md

 ![screenshot](images/interface_preview.png)

 ## Current problems and future implementations
-Force the age to be between 18 and 34, the AI model doesn't have enough data outside of that value and the output losses accuracy.
+Force the age to be between 18 and 34, the AI model doesn't have enough data outside of that value range and the output losses accuracy.

 ## License
 This project is under the Creative Commons Attribution-NonCommercial 4.0 International License